csusbdt/app/README.md

 __app.html__ and replace __FB_APP_ID__ with the application's Facebook app id as provided through an environmental variable.

+One problem with the above mechanism is that the app has no way of telling the browser to remove old content from its cache.

 app.html is the screen container.
 The initial screen is a temporary loading screen, which is replaced with a login screen or a title screen.